WalletScrutiny/WalletScrutinyCom/_android/com.bitbay.pay.bitcoin.pos.terminal.md

 ## App Description

 Bitcoin Terminal - Zonda Pay is a Point of Sale system that accepts cryptocurrencies.
+Zonda used to be BitBay.

 **Features**